-IAPMO India's Classified WEP-I product certification program was introduced to various faucet and sanitary ware manufacturers in 2014 as this program was developed for the efficiency star rating of efficient water consuming products addressed in the WEP-I specification (faucets, working together beyond development of the a Classified WEP-I star rating based on their product's actual water consumptions measured at an IAPMO recognized laboratory.
+IAPMO India's Classified WEP-I product certification program was introduced to various faucet and sanitary ware manufacturers in 2014 as this program was developed for the efficiency star rating of efficient water consuming products addressed in the WEP-I specification (faucets, a Classified WEP-I star rating based on their product's actual water consumptions measured at an IAPMO recognized laboratory.
 Manufacturers continue to express their appreciation of this new WEP-I/GREEN program since it helps to gain acceptance and distribution of their sustainable water efficient products into their various markets.